studiometa/react-next-starter/doc/en/STORE.md

 You can define these elements in the configuration file `/config/redux.config.js` using the parameter `localStorageStates`.
 This is a table that is supposed to contain the identification of the elements to be stored in the local storage.
 For example: 'app', 'user.preferences', etc.

 Note that the "client" store is constantly hydrated from the "server" store each time the page is loaded again.
 Be careful to store only elements that will not be constantly refreshed

+This feature can be very helpful if you wish to build an offline-first application.